nickkuijpers/laravel-custom-post-manager/README.md

 | ------------- | ------------- | ------------- |
 | ![Impression 5](https://niku-solutions.nl/laravel-niku-cms/image4.png)  | ![Impression 6](https://niku-solutions.nl/laravel-niku-cms/image5.png)  | ![Impression 7](https://niku-solutions.nl/laravel-niku-cms/image6.png)  | ![Impression 8](https://niku-solutions.nl/laravel-niku-cms/image3.png)  |

-*For now you are required to be authenticated to use the CMS api's.
-In future releases i will be adding rules for authentication like viewable in the config/niku-cms.php*

 ## Installation

 Install the package via composer: